qooxdoo/qooxdoo/documentation/manual/source/pages/development/frame_apps_testrunner.rst

 Using Requirements
 ^^^^^^^^^^^^^^^^^^

-To make use of the requirements feature, test classes must include the `MRequirements mixin <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.dev.unit.MRequirements>`_.
+To make use of the requirements feature, test classes must include either the `MRequirementsBasic <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.dev.unit.MRequirementsBasic>`_ mixin (for tests running in non-browser environments such as node.js or Rhino) or the `MRequirements <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.dev.unit.MRequirements>`_ mixin which provides additional requirement checks for browser environments.
-The mixin defines a method ``require`` that takes an array of strings: The requirement IDs.
+The mixins provide a ``require`` method that takes an array of strings: The requirement IDs.
 This method is either called from the ``setUp`` method or from a test function **before** the actual logic of the test, e.g.:

 ::